Beans-BV/merchant_sdk_dart/README.md

 Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_dart/blob/main/example/lib/deposit.dart).

-## Sub-account Management
+## Account Management

-We've added an example that demonstrates how to create and manage company sub-accounts.
+We've added an example that demonstrates how to create and manage company accounts.
 This example shows how to:
-- Create a new sub-account with multi-language support
+- Create a new account with multi-language support
-- Upload an avatar for the sub-account
+- Upload an avatar for the account
 - Retrieve and display the avatar
-- Delete a sub-account when it's no longer needed
+- Delete an account when it's no longer needed

 This functionality is particularly useful for businesses that need to manage multiple Stellar accounts under a single company account.

-Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_dart/blob/main/example/lib/subaccount.dart).
+Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_dart/blob/main/example/lib/account.dart).

 ## Developer